 Since these were classified by the Nazis as “Sperrmark”, however, a transfer of the money into Switzerland would have been associated with considerable price losses.
 Instead, the three companies bought a plot of land on the corner of Friedrichstraße/ Unter den Linden and had a six-storey business and office building built there - “at the first business location of the Reich capital”.
 The property was intended as a financial investment, but served at the same time also quite representative purposes.

-[Nazi and Italian flags along Unter den Linden avenue during state the visit of Italian Fascist leader Mussolini to Berlin in September 1937.]
+[Dark times at Unter den Linden: Nazi and Italian banners along the Berlin avenue during state the visit of Italian Fascist leader Mussolini to Berlin in September 1937.
+The red buses belonged to the Käse’s Rundfahrten Rieseburo.]

 [A view of the Unter den Linden building in 1939 just before the Second World War.]